 In a nutshell, Compassionate Communication is about the pursuit of kindness, understanding, and freedom from patterns of subtle (and not so subtle) verbal violence.
 It helps us transform judgement and criticism into understanding and connection and helps us to break patterns of thinking that lead to angry conflict.
 By practicing Compassionate Communication we equip ourselves to develop relationships based on respect and cooperation.
 We don’t claim to have mastered the ideals of Compassionate Communication, yet we are committed to practice it for the benefit of our children and our greater community.

 Communication between families and the school requires collaboration.
 A working partnership with active involvement and frequent communication demonstrates our shared commitment to our children and to the school community.
 Direct communication, based in a positive, constructive dialogue between individuals, is vital.
 We ask that classroom questions and concerns be discussed with teachers before being repeating to others.
-If discomfort around speaking with a teacher is too high, we advise parents to seek help from the headmaster or admissions director.
+If discomfort around speaking with a teacher is too high, we advise parents to seek help from the Director of Student Life.
 Adults, as well as children, need to communicate directly, to express their feelings and listen to those of others.
 Guidelines can be helpful, and we propose that we all think about the integrity of our communications regarding by adhering to the following agreement.

 by Carolyn R. Shaffer and Kristin Anundsen